ericardomuten/profile-page/content/project/quantum-convolutional-neural-networks-for-high-energy-physics-analysis-at-the-lhc/index.md

 ## How to Use

 ### Package Description
-This package is a [TensorFlow Quantum](https://www.tensorflow.org/quantum) implementation of quantum convolution and classifier with Data Re-uploading[[3](#references)] ansatz.
+This package is a [TensorFlow Quantum](https://www.tensorflow.org/quantum) implementation of quantum convolution and classifier with [Data Re-uploading](https://quantum-journal.org/papers/q-2020-02-06-226/) ansatz.
 Both are wrapped as [Keras](https://keras.io/) layers that can easily be integrated into other Keras layers (classical and/or quantum), acting as building blocks for Quantum Convolutional Neural Networks (both hybrid and fully quantum).
 The model can be trained using Keras API.

 ### Installation
 ```shell